Yrgo-24/machine-learning/code/libatmega/cpp/README.md

 * `ADC`: Driver for the `ATmega328P` ADC.
 * `EEPROM`: Driver for utilization of `ATmega328P` EEPROM.
 * `GPIO`: Generic driver for GPIO devices.
+* `Serial`: Driver for serial transmission via UART.
 * `Timer`: Driver for the `ATmega328P` hardware timers.
-* `Serial`: Driver for serial transmission via USART.
 * `Watchdog`: Driver for the `ATmega328P` watchdog timer.

 The library includes the following generic smart pointers: